disawalsagar/TestSuite/Readme.md

 #Test Suite Documentation

 ##Objective
 Building a test suite involving all the tools of Hadoop ecosystem.
-Till now the tools been worked on are MapReduce, Storm, Hive, Hbase, Pig.
+Till now the tools have been worked on are MapReduce, Storm, Hive, Hbase, Pig.

 ##Data
 The Data gathered consist of Airline database downloaded from Amazon’s public open datasets under [Transportation category](https://aws.amazon.com/datasets/transportation-databases/?tag=datasets%23keywords%23economics)